-If you have worked in the tradeshow industry for any amount of time, you’re probably familiar with one or more trade show management companies.
-Perhaps there was one in place when you arrived at your current position, and you became familiar with them “on the job” so to speak.
+Hiring a Trade Show program management company can be one of the most important functions when it comes to trade shows.
+If you have worked in the tradeshow industry for any amount of time, you’re probably familiar with one or more program management companies.
+Perhaps there was one in place when you arrived at your current position, and you became familiar with them “on the job,” so to speak.
 As your career moved on, some of the relationships grew, but some kept getting more awkward.
 Not unusual.
-I’m sure many of you at the time, thought about those first few bumps as an anomaly.
-But if that turned out not to be the case, what are the next steps in making a possible change with that key vendor?
-Interviews to qualify prospects, need to be highly structured and planned out to get the right answers before hiring a trade show management company.
+I’m sure many of you at the time thought about those first few bumps as an anomaly.
+But if that turned out not to be the case, what are the next steps in replacing that key vendor?
+Interviews to qualify prospects need to be highly structured and planned out to get the right answers before hiring a trade show program management company.

 Create a 5 Step Process

 Because everyone will be trying to sell you based on their specializations (what they’re good at), focusing on what you need will keep the process manageable.
 Here are some topics that will help formulate a process when searching for that perfect trade show partner.

 Step #1 – Is it a Good Cultural Fit?